-A drug is a substance that affects the way the body functions, if a drug is ‘illegal’, this means it is forbidden by the law for people to take or deal with the drug.
+A drug is a substance that affects the way the body functions.
+The term drugs can be used to refer to many different substances.
+From over the counter medication such as paracetamol, to an illicit substance such as heroin.
+If a drug is illegal this means it is unregulated and also banned by law for people to use, produce, or sell.

-To understand what illegal drugs are, Arrow Health has put together a small information guide that breaks down laws and regulations surrounding illegal drugs in Australia.
+To help with understanding a bit more what illegal drugs are, we have put together a small information guide that breaks down the laws and regulations surrounding illegal drugs in Australia.

 - The type of drug